mstksg/inCode/copy/entries/functor-structures-1.md

 out of an `Ap`, GHC needs a way to know "how to sequence `Parse`s", and so `interpret` uses the `Applicative` instance for that.
-But we know there are usually different ways to sequence or combine actions --- famously in IO, we have the option to sequence IO actions in series or in parallel.
+But we know there are usually different ways to sequence or combine actions --- famously in IO, we have the option to "sequence" IO actions in series or in parallel, with the default `Applicative` instance being series/blocking sequencing.
 So, offloading our logic to a typeclass can be a convenient route, but it's not necessarily the most pragmatic way.